awslabs/device-monitor/PROJECT_USER_GUIDE.md

 ---

-*This guide is maintained by the FleetWatch development team.
+*This guide is maintained by the Device Monitor development team.
 Last updated: July 2025*